Akshay-Dongare/College-Predictor/README.md

 2. Navigate to `{your-XAMPP-installation-path}\xampp\htdocs\`
 3. Clone this repository into above path
 4. Open XAMPP Control Panel and start Apache and MySQL servers
-5. Install MySQL
+5. Install MySQL using Windows installer from https://dev.mysql.com/downloads/installer/
-6. Run
+6. Create user table in MySQL
+7. Navigate to `localhost/phpmyadmin` and configure your database name and table name